jebissey/MyClub/README.md

 ## How to customize

 - You must update the webmaster accout (webmaster@myclub.foo : admin1234)
-- Create your grouups with their authorizations
+- Create your groups with their authorizations
 - Create your event types with their attributes
 - Create your navigation bar
 - Change WebSite/app/Images/home.png with your 48x48 image.